laibaakram270/-devnexes-content-writing-project/final.md

 # How Notion Replaced 5 Apps and Saved Me 10 Hours a Week [Case Study]

-**Meta Description**: A real case study on how a freelancer used Notion to replace 5 productivity apps, save 10 hours per week, and stop missing deadlines.
+**Description**: A real case study on how a freelancer used Notion to replace 5 productivity apps, save 10 hours per week, and stop missing deadlines.

 **Keywords**: notion case study, productivity tool, all in one workspace, notion for students, notion for freelancers